ArvinZJC/PaimonTray/README.md

   > ❌ Will be available in the future.
 Pending some tweaks, completing Microsoft's app certification process, and final tests.

   Please always use this way if possible.
-It allows you to always be on the latest version when a new build with automatic updates is released, although it depends on [Microsoft's app certification process](https://docs.microsoft.com/en-gb/windows/uwp/publish/the-app-certification-process).
+It allows you to always be on the latest version when a new build with automatic updates is released, though it depends on [Microsoft's app certification process](https://docs.microsoft.com/en-gb/windows/uwp/publish/the-app-certification-process).

 - [Releases](https://github.com/ArvinZJC/PaimonTray/releases)